SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/box.md

 ```

-## Install the Box App
+## Installing the Box App

-Now that you have set up collection for Box, install the Sumo Logic App for Box to use the preconfigured searches and [dashboards](#Dashboards) to analyze your data.
+Now that you have set up collection for Box, install the Sumo Logic App for Box to use the preconfigured searches and [dashboards](#viewing-box-dashboards) to analyze your data.

 To install the app: